noelrivasc/noelr.dev/content/work-values.md

 - I help all stakeholders to understand the project from their perspective, without needless technical jargon.

 ## I Know What You're Talking About

-Chances are, I'll get your needs or situation without much explaining.
-No need to explain SDGs, Kyoto or COP; for things that need explaining, I'm proactive in learning your context and language so we can have the most productive and enjoyable conversations.
+Chances are, I'll understand you without much explaining.
+I'm proactive in researching your domain's context and language so we can have the most productive and enjoyable conversations.

 ## Simpler is Better